browserengineering/book/book/forms.md

 can't just read from the socket until the connection closes---the browser is waiting for the server and won't close the connection.

-So we've got to read from the socket line-by-line.
+So, we've got to read from the socket line by line.
 First, we read the request line:

 ``` {.python file=server}